JAForbes/superouter/readme.md

 ## Why

-I believe route state is the primary state in your application.
+We believe route state is the primary state in your application.
 If we derive state from what the URL is we get deep linkable/sharable apps.
-We can "cold boot" our apps and not have to click multiple times to get back to what we were doing during development.
-Its a better experience for users and developers and it forces us to think about what is the total possibility space for a particular screen ahead of time.
+We can cold boot our apps from the URL state and not have to click multiple times to get back to what we were doing during development.
+Relying on a URL state as the foundation of your app state leads to a better experience for users and developers and it forces us to think about what is the total possibility space for a particular screen ahead of time.

 If we are going to rely on route state so much, then we should probably not do stringly checks against URL pathnames.
 We should instead match on data.

-So superouter aims to give you a data centric experience for dealing with route state.
-Superouter instances are just data, they have no instance methods, you can store them in localStorage, in your state management library, in your database - this is by design.
-You can build specific niceties ontop of superouter for your framework of choice.
+So superouter aims to give you a data-centric experience for dealing with route state.
+Superouter instances are just data, they have no instance methods, you can store them in localStorage, in your state management library, in your database etc - this is by design.

+Superouter is deliberately small and simple.
+You are encouraged to build specific niceties on top of superouter for your framework of choice.

 Superouter also encourages you to think of your route state as a union type.
 And so the API offers affordances to match on route state and handle each case specifically with the data that is expected for that given state.
 This is more reliable than adhoc ternaries and if statements that match on specific URL paths and aren't updated as your route definitions organically evolve.